This project really excites me. Am gonna keep a track of how the railway engineers tackle the numerous problems in their way.Devraj Dasgupta | TNN

 WHAT’S A PRE-FEASIBILITY STUDY?

 A pre-feasibility study is a preliminary study undertaken to find out whether it is possible to implement a project or not.
+This need not go into minute technical or financial details and is followed by the main feasibility study.

 THE COST